-Bonus:
+Bonus: Content Generation

-Content Generation.
-Content generation is just what happens to you when you have a podcast.
-Every week, or every other week, you're releasing an episode.
-That adds up to a lot of content over time.
+Content is just what happens to you when you have a podcast.
+Every week, or every other week adds up to a lot of content over time.
 Specifically that means content for:

-- Blog content,
+- Blog content

-- SEO,

-- Guest post content
+- SEO

 - Social Media

 - Sales Materials

 - Large Projects (like books and courses)